Blendify/blender-manual/trunk/blender_docs/manual/rigging/armatures/bones/editing/templating.rst

 Two bones are selected in "chain_b", and the property panel is set to map the joints with the stroke.
-So these two selected bones are copied and the newly created copy of the chain is matched with the stroke (note that the newly created bones are named in continuation of the original chain).
+So these two selected bones are copied and the newly created copy of the chain is matched with the stroke (note that, the newly created bones are named in continuation of the original chain).

 .. list-table::